-All new students and employees are given a "Got Consent?" or similar packet, in digital or physical format.
+All new students and employees are given an information packet, in digital or physical format.
 At the new student orientation, a video on consent is shown (available at https://youtu.be/fGoWLWS4-kU).
-The Sexual Assault Response Network of Central Ohio (SARNCO) provides folders that AIAM fills with prevention literature from SARNCO and other organizations.
-These may include "Sexual Assault Intervention and Prevention Services", "Prevent Sexual Violence in Our Communities" from the National Sexual Violence Resource Center, "Hanging out or Hooking up?" produced by Futures Without Violence leaflets and brochures, and a letter explaining the Violence Against Women Reauthorization Act ("VAWA") of March 7, 2013.
+The Sexual Assault Response Network of Central Ohio (SARNCO) and the Rape, Abuse & Incest National Network (RAINN) provide pdf files that AIAM distributes to new students.
+These include "SARNCO Sexual Assault Intervention and Prevention Services," "Self-Care After Trauma," "We Can Stop Sexual Assault, Harassment, and Abuse Before They Happen," "Power and Control Wheel," "Power and Control Tactics Used Against Immigrant Women," and others.
+AIAM also distributes crime prevention documents provided by the Columbus Police Department Community Liaison.